MicrosoftDocs/EMDocs/microsoft-365-enterprise/office-add-ins-wip.md

 -   End users can seamlessly transition between work and personal productivity.

-WIP and Intune run silently in the background and are virtually invisible to users when users don’t mix personal and enterprise content.
+WIP and Intune run silently in the background and are virtually invisible when users don’t mix personal and enterprise content.

 [Office Add-ins](https://dev.office.com/docs/add-ins/overview/office-add-ins) are built on web technologies.
 They bring the power and information from the web to Office applications.
 Add-ins interact with the content in an Office application via the APIs available in Office.js.
 Core tenets of Office Add-ins include: